 CSS 102 Focus on Success 3 (33/0) Students will explore many of the non-academic factors that affect success in college.
 Students will study selfawareness and the practical application of research to the following areas: career and college course choices; relationships; diversity; values; stress management; substance use; sexual decisions; financial literacy, and diet and exercise.
-In addition, students will develop basic computer literacy as they explore the non-academic factors through computer use, word processing operations, email, and use of the Internet CSS 104 Intro to Computer Literacy 3 (33/0) This course will provide the student with an introduction to computer operations, file management, e-mail, applications, the Internet, and BBCC technology.
+In addition, students will develop basic computer literacy as they explore the non-academic factors through computer use, word processing operations, email, and use of the Internet applications, the Internet, and BBCC technology.
 The course will provide an overview of skills a student should possess before taking an online class.
 The course is not intended to teach keyboarding or computer applications such as Microsoft Office.